3omar146/Distributed-LLM-Serving-System/README.md

 The final design removes the need for a centralized external LLM API and turns the system into a real distributed serving pipeline with observable GPU-backed inference.

-## Branch Scope

-This README documents the code currently implemented on:

-- `elbatch_elnha2y_bel_fault_tolerance`

-It does **not** describe the older trial branches as the final architecture.
-The other branches exist to show the development path, but they should be treated as intermediate experiments rather than the final submission.

 ## Architectural Evolution

 The final branch is the result of several iterations, each solving a bottleneck exposed by the previous design.